keboola/developers-docs/extend/docker/tutorial/howto.md

 for more detailed information

 The above code is available in a [sample repository](https://github.com/keboola/docs-docker-example-image).
-Now that you are able to create dockerized applications, you can get yourself familiar with [docker registry](/extend/docker/tutorial/automated-build).
+Now that you are able to create dockerized applications, get yourself familiar with the [docker registry](/extend/docker/tutorial/automated-build).